zerotwooneone/percolator/source/Percolator.Node/README.md

 ## Primary Workflow: A Secure Chat in Two Steps

 This example shows how to start two independent nodes (Alice and Bob) and have Bob send a message to Alice.
+All commands should be run from the `source` directory.

 ### Step 1: Alice Starts a Host